uber/zanzibar/README.md

 │   ├── gen-code                # generated structs and (de)serializers by Thrift compiler
 │   ├── middlewares             # generated module initializers for middlewares
-│   └── services                # generated mocks and module intialziers for services ├── build.json                  # config file for Zanziabr code generation, see below for details ├── clients                     # config directory for modules of client module class │   └── bar                     # config directory for a client named 'bar' ├── config                      # config directory for application runtime properties
+│   └── services                # generated mocks and module intialziers for services ├── build.json                  # config file for Zanzibar code generation, see below for details ├── clients                     # config directory for modules of client module class │   └── bar                     # config directory for a client named 'bar' ├── config                      # config directory for application runtime properties